Dharamsitejas/WebMarks/README.md

 - "If a system fails occasionally, you prepare for that.
 And if it never fails, that's great.
 In between is the problem, a system just reliable enough to lull you into complacency" - @JohnDCook
 - "I think there are 3 kinds of ambition.
 The first kind is to seek external validation -- money & status.
 A higher kind is to seek impact & legacy.
 The highest kind is to seek answers.
 To seek to see clearly.
 What's really going on in this universe ?
 Ambition is a selfish thing." - @fchollet
 - "Modern economies are certainly good at a certain kind of resource allocation, but they're crap at allocating the most valuable resource -- people's potential.
 To start with, having to earn $$ is such an enormous distraction from everything you *could* be doing.
 You know it." - @fchollet
+- "Your success is the net sum of all the people you’ve helped + the people you’ve inspired." - @abarrallen

 <hr>